 Prior to Your First Quarter

 The Western Card is the I.D., access, and transaction card for Western Washington University, providing students with access to a wide variety of services, including dining, library, the Rec.
 Center, Student Bus Pass, and ATUS Equipment Check-out services.
-Watch the Obtaining Your First Western Card video to learn more, and fill out the First Time Card form to get your Western Card.
-You will need to login to your WWU Universal Account to complete this form.
+Go to the Western Card website to upload your ID photo and we will create your card.

 Please email firstname.lastname@example.org if you have any questions regarding obtaining a Western Card.